Alexandra Cane Sizzles In Tiny Bikini During Solo Trip To Cuba

 What an absolute trip of a lifetime. ????✨ I have danced traditional Cuban salsa, did a photo shoot in the middle of Old Havana with a local photographer, went horse riding through the valleys, learnt how to make a Cuban cigar, explored caves, snorkelled, ate a shit load of rice & fish, remembered how good rum tastes ????????, learnt that the word ‘papaya’ means ‘vagina’ (don’t make the mistake of asking for papaya juice) ???? & also been reminded that life away from social media can be pretty f***king incredible.
 This trip has been utterly amazing – the art of conversation & sense of community here really is special… despite the language barrier!
 Life is all about BALANCE – so it’s time to head back to reality & catch up with you guys! ❤️ If you haven’t checked out my Happy Body plan yet… the link is in my bio! ????@alexandrashappybody #solotravel #soloadventure #traveldiaries

-In the captions, she used several hashtags that suggested that she took the trip on her own.
+In the caption, she used several hashtags that suggested that she took the trip on her own.
 It certainly sounded like she had a blast.

 The bombshell also tagged the account for Happy Body Plan, which offers a workout and diet plan.